waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Map Hazard
 - Route 38 Ledge Pocket: (8, 14) to (23, 14).
 Entrance is via ledge hop down from northern path.
 Exit requires Fly or walking east/west to dead ends.
 STAY ON NORTHERN PATH for Suicune.
+- Ledge Traversability: Tiles at (11, 13) to (20, 13) are LEDGE_HOP_DOWN (one-way).
+Do not step on them from the north (Row 12).

 # Suicune Hunt Progress
 - Started Hunt: Turn 20127
 - Goal: Trigger flee on Route 38.
 - Status: Searching northern path.
-Currently at Turn 20163.
+Currently at Turn 20164.
 Failed menu attempts: 7.
-Strategy: Close menu, move west to (10, 5), then retry Repel.
+Strategy: Move west to (10, 5) before retrying Repel.
 - Sighting #4: Route 38.
-Suicune is on the ledge.
+Suicune is on the ledge near the farm.
 Approach to trigger flee.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell required.